rsmaller/dialog-parser/README.md

 # Dialog Parser Project

 ## Overview
-This is a little gift for Jason and Andy.
+This is a little gift for a my coding bros!
+(Andy's already seen this.)
-My coding bros!
 This is Jason's birthday present.
 Happy birthday Jason!!!

 ## What This Is All About